 Before taking Truvada for PrEP, also tell your health care provider:

-- If you had a flu-like illness within the last month before starting Truvada or if you have a flu-like illness at any time while taking Truvada).
-If you have flu-like symptoms, you could have recently become infected with HIV.
-Symptoms of new HIV infection include: tiredness, fever, nighttime sweating, rash, vomiting, diarrhea, joint or muscle aches, headache, sore throat, or enlarged in the neck or groin.
+- If you had a flu-like illness anytime in the month before starting Truvada or if you have a flu-like illness at any time while taking Truvada).
+Flu-like symptoms may be a sign that you could have recently gotten HIV.
+The flu-like symptoms of a new HIV infection may include: tiredness, fever, nighttime sweating, rash, vomiting, diarrhea, joint or muscle aches, headache, sore throat, or enlarged in the neck or groin.

 - If you think that you were exposed to HIV.
 Your health care provider may want to do more tests to be sure you are still HIV negative.